-In mobile devices, users interact mostly via touchscreen which is operated by using fingers to tap on the screen.
-As finger tap is far less precise than mouse click it is required to keep white space around links to make them more prominent.
+In mobile devices, users interact mostly via touch screen which is operated by using fingers to tap on the screen.
+A finger tap is far less precise than mouse click it is required to keep white space around links to make them more prominent.
 Even the CTA links or buttons must be designed in such a way that it catches users’ attention instantly.

 If you closely observe at how people use their smartphones and tabs, you will notice that most smartphone users are holding their phone in a vertical position, as are the majority of tablet users.
 The horizontal view is used mostly in special cases especially when dealing with video or image heavy content.
 While it’s a good idea for the mobile website to support both portrait and landscape views, remember that the portrait view is the norm and should be the priority.

 Keeping The Thumb In Mind